Police find body believed to be Iowa student Mollie Tibbetts

 Last week, Vice President Mike Pence met privately with the Tibbetts family during a visit to Iowa and told them that "you're on the hearts of every American."

-While hundreds of people have been interviewed, no suspects have been publicly identified in Tibbetts' disappearance.
+At Brooklyn City Hall, city clerk Sheri Sharer said Tuesday was a sad day for the town.

+"It never crossed our mind that she wouldn't come home safe," she said.

-Willey's group has been publicizing a reward fund that raised nearly $400,000 for any tip that led to Tibbetts' safe return.
-He said the fund will now likely be used for any information that helps police catch anyone responsible for her death.
+Willey's group has been publicizing a reward fund that raised around $400,000 for any tip that led to Tibbetts' safe return.
+He said the fund, which included more than 220 donations from individuals, will now likely be used for any information that helps police catch anyone responsible for her death.

 "Once they catch their breath, this will turn into a weapon going the other direction, to catch the person who did it," he said.